Can people with type 2 diabetes stop taking metformin?

 Speak to a doctor before stopping metformin or any other antidiabetic medication.

-A person can go off the drug safely if they are able to effectively manage their type 2 diabetes with sustainable lifestyle changes.
-These should involve:
+A person can stop using this drug safely if they are able to manage their type 2 diabetes effectively through sustainable lifestyle changes.

 - the diet